Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_aws_msk/getting_started_with_snowpipe_streaming_aws_msk.md

 Set the Stack name or modify the default value to customize it to your identity.
 Leave the default Kafka version as is.
 For `Subnet1` and `Subnet2`, in the drop-down menu, pick two different subnets respectively, they can be either public or private subnets depending on the network layout of your VPC.
 Please note that if you plan to use [Amazon MSK Connect](https://aws.amazon.com/msk/features/msk-connect/) later, you should choose private subnets here.
-For `MSKSecurityGroupId`, we recommend using the [default security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/default-custom-security-groups.html) in your VPC.
+For `MSKSecurityGroupId`, we recommend using the [default security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/default-custom-security-groups.html) in your VPC, if you do not have the default security group, [create one](https://docs.aws.amazon.com/vpc/latest/userguide/default-security-group.html) on your own before moving forward.
 Leave `TLSMutualAuthentication` as false and the jumphost instance type and AMI id as default before clicking
 `Next`.

 See below sample screen capture for reference.